Last Updated on November 29, 2022 by Editor

 The origin of the sturdy but graceful Morgan Horse can be traced to this area of Vermont.
 In fact, the University of Vermont maintains one of the best “attractions” in the state – the Morgan Horse Farm – two miles out of town.

 But this town is also becoming known for a variety of beverages – from wine to beer to spirits – and even hard cider, with tasting rooms just minutes apart.
-So, come to Middlebury VT for the college and horses, stay for the food and drink.
-The Mavens tell you how.
+So, come to Middlebury VT for the college and horses, and stay for the food and drink.

 Things to Do In Middlebury VT